-Where the school is over-subscribed for any year group, applications for entry in 2023/24 will be ranked in the following order:
+Where the school is over-subscribed for any year group, applications for entry in 2024/25 will be ranked in the following order:

 - 1. Looked after and previously looked after children. - i.
 See Note 1 for information relating to looked after and previously looked after children. - 2.
-Exceptional social/medical need. - i.
+Exceptional social/medical need. i.
 See Note 2 for information relating to exceptional social/medical need. - 3.
+Children of a member of staff - i.
+See Note 3 for information relating to children of a member of staff.
+See section 11 for information relating to children of a member of staff.
+A supplementary information form must be completed and returned by the application closing date for all applicants wishing to apply under this criterion. - 4.
 Siblings - i.
-See Note 3 for information relating to siblings. - 4.
+See Note 4 for information relating to siblings. - 5.
 Any other children - i.
-Remaining places will be offered on the basis of nearness to the school measured in a straight line from the address point of the child's home address, as set by Ordnance Survey to the nearest official school gate for pupils to use, see Note 4.
-See Note 4 for information on the definition of home address.
+Remaining places will be offered on the basis of nearness to the school measured in a straight line from the address point of the child's home address, as set by Ordnance Survey to the nearest official school gate for pupils to use, see Note 5.
+See Note 5 for information on the definition of home address.